Fit and proper test for approved arrangements applicants

-If you are applying for approval of an arrangement with the Department of Agriculture and Water Resources under the Biosecurity Act 2015 (the Act), the Director of Biosecurity will need to determine that you are a fit and proper person to carry out biosecurity activities.
+If you are applying for approval of an arrangement with the Department of Agriculture, Water and the Environment under the Biosecurity Act 2015 (the Act), the Director of Biosecurity will need to determine that you are a fit and proper person to carry out biosecurity activities.

-The fit and proper person test is completed as part of the a pproved arrangement application form supplied by us.
+The fit and proper person test is completed as part of the approved arrangement application supplied by us.

 This guidance will help you understand what is meant by ‘fit and proper’ and what you need to do to meet the fit and proper test.

 Matters relevant to determining whether a person is fit and proper are set out in section 530 of the Act.